imglib/imglib2-meta/README.md

   * The `V` type parameter of `RandomAccessibleView` is never something I'd want a user to have to type.
     * This type is present for the `RandomAccessibleView.use` method, which allows subinterfaces to get a specialized version for free (e.g `Dataset.use(Function<? super Dataset, U)`).
 Without that type variable this type of thing is basically impossible.
   * See [imglib/imglib2#379](https://github.com/imglib/imglib2/pull/379)
-* It would be nice to partition out discrete data+metadata from real data+metadata.
-To provide typesafety and a minimal API for each set, we need separate API i.e.
-  * A `MetadataStore`, containing `MetadataItem`s that can be queried in discrete space.
-  * A `RealMetadataStore`, containing `RealMetadataItem`s that can be queried in real space.

-  However, much like `RealRandomAccessible`s should be `RandomAccessible`s, there are benefits to making `RealMetadataStore` a `MetadataStore` (including using the same API for e.g. our `MetadataStore` wrapper classes like `Attribution`, `Calibration`, etc.) This is actually pretty tricky due to the typing of the `MetadataStore`, specifically those `Optional` returns.
-I'd like to find a simpler return type, but we'll need *some* way to find out whether metadata exists within a `MetadataStore`.
-Could consider adding a `MetadataStore.contains`, or a default value parameter to the `MetadataStore.item` in the case no item satisfies the request.